omatech/auto-faker/README.md

 5) You're DONE!

 If you need to add additional fields to each object generated modify the function getFakeRecord in the web.php file.

+The URLs to test the project are:

+/markup/index.html

+You can use the parameter debug-data to see only the generated data

+/markup/index.html?debug-data=true

 # Test